 Danes' prosperity has grown significantly.
-The economic development is improving, the balance of payments has shown a surplus for quite some time, and the foreign debt is decreasing.
+The economic development is improving, and the balance of payments has shown a surplus for quite some time.
+Now the bottom line of the foreign debt has also turned positive for the Danish economy.

-REAL GROWTH IN GDP 1950-2004
+REAL GROWTH IN GDP 1950-2005